 Kraft’s multi-disciplinary approach (which incorporates photography, video, collage, drawing and performance) seeks to construct environments and interrupt the world around us so that incongruities, paradoxes, and multiplicity of meaning might yield a new orientation to the familiar.
 Exhibitions include the Charlie James Gallery, LA Louver, Rosamund Felsen, and Greg Kucera, as well as museum, university and non-profit art spaces, including the Portland Art Museum, the Laguna Art Museum, Bemis Center for Contemporary Art, the Ruffin Gallery at the University of Virginia, Occidental College, and Printed Matter, among others.

-In April 2015 Siglio Press published his artist's book, Here Comes Kitty: A Comic Opera and he recently co-edited, with Joe Biel, the first complete volume of John Cage's Diary: How to Improve the World (You Will Only Make Matters Worse).
+In April 2015 Siglio Press published Kraft's artist's book, Here Comes Kitty: A Comic Opera, and he recently co-edited the first complete volume of John Cage's Diary: How to Improve the World (You Will Only Make Matters Worse).
 Publications

 include BOMB, Bookforum, Carousel among other journals, and in 2016 his work was featured in The New Collage Book, a comprehensive survey published by Gestalten.